ovanvincq/HARF-drawing/README.md

 ### Installation

-The application has been designed with MATLAB R2019a and its optimization toolbox.
+The application has been designed with MATLAB R2024b with the optimization and parallel toolboxes.
 It can be launched directly from the source code: the main file is *HARF_drawing.mlapp*.
-If you do not have this matlab version/toolbox, an installation file for windows 10 is provided in the release.
+If you do not have this matlab version/toolbox, an installation file for windows 10/11 is provided in the release.

 ### Citation
 If you use this software in a publication, you can cite it as follow: